 AzAuth

-Regardless of how you use the client-side auth api, you must verify on the server that the access token returned by the client is valid by using the verify method.
+Regardless of how you use the API on the client side, you must verify the access token returned by the client on the server side.
+This can be done by calling the /verify endpoint or using the verify method.

-AzAuth sources are available on GitHub and the jar file can be downloaded here.
+AzAuth Java sources are available on GitHub and the jar file can be downloaded from GitHub releases.

 repositories {